Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 For a typical EU website, GA4 may report only 25-40% of actual traffic.
 On tech-heavy audiences, it can be worse.
 Google's Consent Mode "behavioral modeling" fills some gaps, but uses data from non-consenting users to do it, which is itself legally questionable.

-Google's response to consent rejection is Consent Mode v2, which sends "cookieless pings" to Google even when users decline cookies.
-Google then builds "behavioral models" from this non-consented data to fill the gaps.
-Whether modeling from users who explicitly declined consent is itself a GDPR violation remains legally unresolved.
+Google's answer to consent rejection is Consent Mode v2.
+It sends "cookieless pings" to Google even when people decline cookies, then builds "behavioral models" from that non-consented data to fill the gaps.
+Whether modeling from users who explicitly said no is itself a GDPR violation is still legally unresolved.

-First-party analytics avoids all three layers of data loss.
-The tracker script is served from your own domain, so ad blockers can't distinguish it from your site's own code.
-No cookies means no consent banner needed and no consent rejection.
-And first-party requests aren't subject to Safari ITP or Firefox ETP restrictions.
-The result: you see close to 100% of your actual traffic.
+First-party analytics sidesteps all three layers of loss.
+The tracker is served from your own domain, so ad blockers can't tell it apart from your site's own code.
+No cookies means no consent banner and nothing to reject.
+And first-party requests aren't caught by Safari ITP or Firefox ETP.
+The result is that you see close to 100% of your actual traffic.

 This is also why your bounce rate measurements might be off.
-When GA4 can only see a fraction of your visitors, every metric built on that data is distorted.
+When GA4 only sees a fraction of your visitors, every metric built on that data is distorted.

 EUR 7.1 billion in fines and counting

-If you're thinking "regulators don't actually enforce this," the numbers say otherwise.
+Maybe you're thinking regulators don't really enforce any of this.
+The numbers say otherwise.

 Total GDPR fines since May 2018 have reached EUR 7.1 billion, according to DLA Piper's January 2026 survey.
-EUR 1.2 billion was issued in 2025 alone, broadly matching 2024.
-Daily breach notifications reached an average of 443 per day, a 22% jump and the first time above 400 since the GDPR took effect.
+EUR 1.2 billion was issued in 2025 alone, roughly matching 2024.
+Breach notifications hit an average of 443 per day, a 22% jump and the first time the daily count topped 400 since the GDPR took effect.

 GDPR enforcement: the escalation curve